Sauber C21: Racing history

 Heidfeld was more consistent, only retiring from three races, but the C21 slipped off the pace in the latter half of the championship, and Sauber did not score any points in the final five grands prix.
 The slump in performance occurred at Spa, where the drivers could only qualify in 17th and 18th positions.
 Although the next races were an improvement, the team was still regarded as lucky to a certain extent in keeping its eventual fifth place in the Constructors' Championship with eleven points, ahead of the resurgent Jordan, BAR and Jaguar teams.

 Livery

 The C21 was turned out in almost exactly the same livery as the C20; a blue, turquoise/teal and white colour scheme derived from sponsors Petronas and Credit Suisse.
 Red Bull also continued as a sponsor, featuring on the C21's airbox.

+A Malaysian flag present on the bargeboard at the Malaysian Grand Prix.

-Sauber supported the international campaign against Aids in the last three races of the year in Italian, United States and Japanese.
-The barge boards of the cars were painted white and have slogan "Stop Aids" and the campaign logo on it.
+Sauber supported the international campaign against AIDS in the last three races; Italian, United States and Japanese.
+The barge boards of the cars were painted white and have slogan "Stop AIDS" and the campaign logo on it.